How Good Is a Cat’s Memory?

 • Decreased recognition of familiar people or animals

-• Difficulty learning new behaviors
+• Difficulty learning new behaviours

 • Becoming more irritable or anxious as they struggle to remember usual things